evhub/coconut/DOCS.md

     + header: none
 - `"debug"`:
     + parser: debug
-        * Can parse any Coconut code and allows leading whitespace.
+        * Can parse any Coconut code, allows leading whitespace, and has no trailing newline.
     + header: none

 #### `setup`